island-lang/island-lang.github.io/README.md

 		// (0, -2, 2), (1, -1, 2), (-1, -3, 2), (2, 0, 2), (-2, -4, 2), ....
 ```

-The `when` keyword allows branch-like functionality for relation blocks:
+The `if` keyword allows branch-like functionality for relation blocks:

 Here's the infamous "Fizz-Buzz" problem, this time implemented using a relation:
 ```isl